-The Carnegie–Tsinghua Center for Global Policy is seeking highly qualified and motivated students to apply for its Summer Internship Program.
-Those selected will have the opportunity to work on important and timely issues related to China’s foreign policy and international role, to interact with senior Chinese and international scholars and experts, and to become an integral part of a growing global network of Carnegie centers, currently located in Washington, D.C., Beirut, Beijing, Brussels, Moscow and New Delhi.
+The Carnegie–Tsinghua Center for Global Policy is seeking highly qualified and motivated students and recent graduates to apply for its Summer Global Intern Program.
+Selected interns will have the opportunity to learn about key foreign policy issues by interacting with and supporting senior Chinese and international scholars and experts and supporting the center’s activities and operations.
+Interns will become an integral part of Carnegie’s growing global network, which includes offices in Washington, DC, Moscow, Beirut, Beijing, Brussels, and New Delhi.

-Applications will be judged on relevant academic study and/or work experience.
+Applications will be judged on past academic performance, relevant academic study and/or work experience.
 Personal interviews may be conducted.
-Requests for internships to start early or end later will be considered on an individual basis.
-The application process is extremely competitive.
+Incomplete applications will not be considered.

-For full consideration, all candidates must upload a resume, a cover letter stating their interest and relevant experience, and two writing samples.
+For full consideration, all candidates must upload a resume, a cover letter, and two writing samples to the online system.
 The two writing samples must be contained in a single attachment following these guidelines:

-Attached writing samples may be written in Chinese or English, but candidates must enter all other application form data in English.
+Attached writing samples may be written in Chinese or English, but candidates must submit the cover letter and all other application form data in English.